I Will Smile in September

 by Ash Mayfair

-Produced by Tran Thi Bich Ngoc (An Nam Productions - Vietnam), Fran Borgia (Akanga Film Asia), Kayo Yoshida (Bitters End - Japan), Ash Mayfair (Mayfair Pictures)
+Produced by Tran Thi Bich Ngoc (An Nam Productions), Fran Borgia (Akanga Film Asia), Kayo Yoshida (Bitters End), Ash Mayfair (Mayfair Pictures)

 1990s Saigon, San wants to have enough money for a sex-change operation that will fulfil her dream of living in a woman’s body.
 San’s lover, Nam, must work as an underground dog-cage fighter to support this dream.
 The young lovers are unaware that the dark forces they will have to battle may cost them their relationship and test the limit of their humanity.